CAFAudit/audit-service/docs/en-us/Architecture.md

 ## Overview

-Audit Management is built upon Apache Kafka for messaging of audit events and HPE Vertica for storage of audit events.
-They both offer high availability, throughput, scalability and performance to the overall solution.
-Additionally Vertica offers data analytics capabilities and Kafka integration.
+CAF Auditing is built on Apache Kafka for the messaging of the audit events and HPE Vertica for the storage of the audit events.
+Both of these technologies offer high availability, throughput, scalability and performance to the overall solution.
+Additionally Vertica offers strong data analytics capabilities and comes with a pre-built Kafka integration which can be used to continually load data from Kafka.

-### Mesos/Marathon

-A Mesos/Marathon environment running the Audit Management Web Service and Kafka-Vertica Scheduler components offers redundancy.
+A Mesos/Marathon environment is used to run the Audit Management Web Service and Kafka-Vertica Scheduler components, and to provide redundancy for these services.

 ### Audit Management Component Architecture